phptuts/codingwithnoah/arduino-blockly/lesson-9-led-matrix-challenge/index.md

 ![Button](/images/arduino-block/lesson-9/step9b.jpg)

-10) Drag a "IF Block" from the logic menu on the workspace.
+10) Drag an "IF" block from the "logic" menu on the workspace.

 ![IF Block](/images/arduino-block/lesson-9/step10.png)

-11) Connect a "DigitalRead with Pullup Resistor" block to the if block and set to pin 2 of the Arduino.
+11) Connect a "DigitalRead with Pullup Resistor" block to the "if" block and set to pin 2 of the Arduino.

 ![IF Block](/images/arduino-block/lesson-9/step11a.png)

 ![IF Block](/images/arduino-block/lesson-9/step11b.png)

-12) Click on the "gear / mutator" and drag the else block into the "if block".
+12) Click on the "gear/mutator" and drag the else block into the "if" block.
 Click on the gear again to close it.

 ![IF Block](/images/arduino-block/lesson-9/step12a.png)